Discover the days of the week in Spanish with our complete guide. Learn their meanings and how to use them in sentences.

 - Domingo (Sunday)

-Each day of the week in the Spanish language is named after a celestial body or a Roman god.
-Lunes, for example, is derived from the Latin “dies Lunae,” which means “day of the Moon.”
-Martes comes from the Roman god of war, Mars, while miércoles is named after the Roman god Mercury.
 Jueves is derived from the Roman god Jupiter, and viernes comes from the Roman goddess Venus.
 Sábado is derived from the Hebrew word for “Sabbath,” while domingo is named after the Roman god of the sun, Sol.

 It’s important to note that the days of the week are not capitalized in Spanish, unlike in English.